sjsrey/ors/ors_address.md

 As a metaphor, consider a map of scientific domains on a sphere where each domain is represented as a simple polygon.
-The polygons would likely be non-uniform, but they would represent an exhaustive and mutually exclusive partitioning of the body of scientific knowledge.
+The polygons would likely be nonuniform, but they would represent an exhaustive and mutually exclusive partitioning of the body of scientific knowledge.
-Now take the centroid of each domain polygon as a point representing the core of that domain.
+Take the centroid of each domain polygon as a point representing the core of that domain.
-We can now measure the distance between each of the domains using, say, great circle distance.
+We can measure the distance between each of the domains using, say, great circle distance.
 We could adopt a spatial interaction model that incorporates this distance to measure the level of interaction between two domains $i$ and $j$ at time $t$.
 We adopt a time index to reflect the evolution of the associated parameters and distance metrics.